noaa-pifsc/PIFSC-Tools-Web-App-Metrics-IBBS/README.md

     -   The [Summary tab](https://docs.google.com/spreadsheets/d/1oDtnMyg9SosxHOoiq4af35_TU_-7dZyE/edit?gid=1590693321#gid=1590693321) contains the summarized information with comparisons between the different scenarios

 ## Scenarios
--   There are three different scenarios implemented by the docker project:
+-   There are multiple scenarios implemented by the docker project:
-    -   Local - this scenario deploys the docker container to a local docker host and connects to a local Oracle database
+    -   Local - this scenario deploys the docker container to a local docker host and connects to a local web app in the following network configurations:
+        -   PIFSC Ethernet
+        -   Pacific VPN
-    -   Remote - this scenario deploys the docker container to a remote docker host and connects to a remote Oracle database
+    -   Remote - this scenario deploys the docker container to a remote docker host and connects to a remote web app in the following network configurations:
+        -   FishSTOC network
-    -   Hybrid - this scenario deploys the docker container to a local docker host and connects to a remote Oracle database
+    -   Hybrid - this scenario deploys the docker container to a local docker host and connects to a remote web app in the following network configurations:
+        -   PIFSC Ethernet
+        -   Pacific VPN
+        -   East Coast VPN
+        -   West Coast VPN
+-   Each scenario has its own set of files used to specify the configuration during the [preparation process](#prepare-the-docker-container)
+    -   Configuration files:
+        -   Bash script configuration (e.g. [project_scenario_config.pifsc-ethernet.local.sh](./docker/src/sh_scripts/config/project_scenario_config.pifsc-ethernet.local.sh) for the PIFSC Ethernet network/local database scenario)
+        -   Python configuration (e.g. [project_scenario_config.pacific-vpn.hybrid.py](./docker/src/py_scripts/lib/project_scenario_config.pacific-vpn.hybrid.py) for the Pacific VPN network/hybrid scenario)
+    -   deployment script (e.g. [prepare_docker_project.fishstoc.remote.sh](./deployment_scripts/prepare_docker_project.fishstoc.remote.sh) for the FishSTOC network/remote web app scenario)
+        -   The deployment script prepares the working directory for the docker container and renames the corresponding configuration files to make them active

 ## Setup Procedure
 -   ### Web App Setup